Mineral industry of Peru: Minerals in the national economy

 In the 1990s, President Fujimori implemented several market reforms that allowed for the growth of Peru's mineral sector.
 In 1995, the Fujimori government passed a land law (Law 26505) that granted mining corporations the right to use land for their operations in exchange for monetary compensation to the landowners.
 In addition, the Fujimori administration installed a new tax regime that exempted mining corporations from taxation and paying royalties until they regained their initial investments.
-Fujimori also spearheaded other reforms that removed restrictions on profit/capital remittances, eliminated performance requirements for foreign investments, reduced tariffs on imports and removed tariffs on exports, established simpler licensing procedures, modified policies regarding indigenous land tenure, lowered taxes, liberalized capital market, and privatized state firms and financial institutions.
+Fujimori also spearheaded other reforms that removed restrictions on profit/capital remittances, eliminated performance requirements for foreign investments, reduced tariffs on imports and removed tariffs on exports, established simpler licensing procedures, modified policies regarding indigenous land tenure, lowered taxes, liberalized the capital market, and privatized state firms and financial institutions.
 These changes facilitated a dramatic increase in new foreign direct investment (FDI) and allowed entry into the global market.
 In the period from 1990 to 1998, Peru's exports increased by over 85 percent.
 Out of this, the mineral industry accounts for 50 percent of Peru's total exports and has played a major role in its national economic growth.

 In 2006, the mining and mineral processing industries represented almost 1% of the GDP.
 The minerals sector employed about 5% (83,000) of the industrial sector's total of 1.7 million miners; this did not include nearly 5,000 active informal miners engaged in illegal mining.